It's Not Sustainable: When Men Hit Their Breaking Point

 “It’s not sustainable.”

-Let me explain what led them up to the “it’s not sustainable” point and what happens after.
+Let me explain what led up to the “it’s not sustainable: when men hit their breaking point” and what happens after.

 Seeing the patterns

-1. For most of these men’s lives there’s been an exclusive focus on the external world; the pursuit of success.
+For the first half of life, for these men, there has been an exclusive focus on the external world; the pursuit of success—“climbing the ladder” “proving themselves” “getting ahead” “becoming somebody” and “making it.”

-6. The “wake up call” is an irreversible “awakening experience” that jerks them into reinventing their life to make it more sustainable.
+The “wake up call” “health scare” or “hitting breaking point” is an irreversible “awakening experience” that jerks them into “reinventing” their life to make it more sustainable.
 The reinvention is simply a re-prioritisation of the worlds.
-They exit the external world of success and discover the inner world; their sacrificed self along with the unlived life within them.
-Following the path of the unlived life stimulates new feelings of growth, contribution, freedom, empowerment and aliveness.
+They exit the external material world, turn their gaze inward and cross a threshold to “reclaim” the repressed parts of their inner world; their lost “real self” along with the unlived life within them.
+There is a “coming home” and “returning” to themselves.
+Their inner world now becomes a new source of direction, purpose and meaning for the second half of their life.
 With this new inner world now steering the ship, life is more sustainable.

 That’s pretty much it.